RAVING-Informatics/t2t-pangenome-alignment/benchmarking/README.md

   - ClinVar: variants described in ClinVar
 - Instructions to generate filtered VCFs are available below.
 - Once the filtered VCFs are available, run `bcftools_stats_cohort.sh` to generate bcftools stats on each.
 Use `multiqc` to generate a report combining all files, and download the `bcftools_stats_vqc.tsv` data.
-- Use the R script: `parse_quality_scores.R` to convert the data into a format that is easier to plot.
+- Use the functions in R script: `parse_bcftools_stats_vqc.R` to convert the data into a format that is easier to plot.
 - Plot data with quality scores on x-axis and number of variants on y-axis using `plot_variant_quality_cohort.R`

+### Filter VCFs

 **Coding regions**